m-reza-rahman/jboss-eap-on-app-service/README.md

 * In the portal home, go to 'All resources'.
 Find and click on the App Service instance named jakartaee-cafe.
 Open the Settings -> Scale out panel.
 * Select automatic.
 Hit save.

-## Setup Authentication
-* In the portal home, go to 'All resources'.
-Find and click on the App Service instance named jakartaee-cafe.
-Open the Settings -> Authentication panel.
-* Click on 'Add identity provider'.
-Choose and set up your favorite identity provider.
-If you choose Microsoft, just pick all the defaults.

 ## Install the Azure CLI
 * In order to deploy the application, we will need to [install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
 * Open a console and execute the following to log onto Azure.